microsoft/AdaptiveCards/source/nodejs/adaptivecards-templating/README.md

 |---|---|
 |input|The string to format.|

-## Custom functions
+### Custom functions
-Applications can add support for custom functions with the engine, in order to enable additional scenarios.
-Custom functions need to be registered with the EvaluationContext:
+Applications can add support for custom functions by registering them with the engine.
+Custom functions open up additional possibilities and scenarios.
+To register a custom function:

 ```typescript
 var template = new ACData.Template(templatePayload);